EgorBurykin/entity_serializer/README.md

     }
 }
 ```
- Connect bundle on Symfony 3 like that:
+ Add the bundle to your AppKernel.php file (for Symfony 3):
 ```php
 class AppKernel extends Kernel
 {